 6. Active adult communities

-Because Florida has such a large senior population, retirees in the state have their choice of senior communities.
+Because Florida has such a large senior population, retirees in the state have their choice of active senior communities.
+Many seniors move to Florida before a move to a senior living community because of the 55 and over active communities.
+Moving to a community that is exclusively for adults 55 and over can help new Florida transplants make friends and find a strong sense of community before making the move into a senior living community.
 Florida beckons seniors from all over the world with its promise of options, choice, and adventure for retirees.

 8. Health care

-Seniors in Florida enjoy easy access to world-renowned high-quality health services and medical care.
+Retiring in Florida brings easy access to world-renowned high-quality health services and medical care.
 The high concentration of seniors in the state has led some of the world’s best geriatric professionals to Florida, giving seniors some of the best medical care in the world.

 9. Arts and culture

 The tropical climate, beautiful beaches, and stunning scenery have drawn people all over the world, making Florida a melting pot of cultures.
 From art museums, galleries, concerts, and restaurants, Florida offers residents a global experience while staying right at home.

 The place where everyone feels like a kid again is located in Orlando, Florida.
 Disney World attracts millions of visitors each year and is a great place to take grandchildren when they come to visit – which you can be sure they will!
 Retire in Florida and spend your best years at the Happiest Place on Earth!

 Now that you know Florida is the state to spend your golden years, what next?
 First, comb through your current expenses and determine how much you spend each month that you may not have to once you move to a community because so much of senior living is all-inclusive.
 Consider how much is spent monthly on food, utilities, healthcare, house maintenance, and homeownership costs.
 Once you have a good understanding of how much it costs to live on your own, you will have a more comprehensive understanding of the cost of senior living.